Access

 Permacomputing wiki is not ?Wikipedia, so being neutral or encyclopedic is not among our goals, and original research is encouraged.
 However, it is a collaborative project, so if you want to express an opinion the other editors may not agree with, please use the relevant Discussion page, and make sure to sign your comment with your handle.
 Go to the Discussion page, in the top menu of this page for an example.

-At the current stage of maturity of PW, it is often not advisable to write a comprehensive articles about a topic if someone else has already done it elsewhere.
+At the current stage of maturity of this wiki, it is often not advisable to write a comprehensive articles about a topic if someone else has already done it elsewhere.
 Put in a link to that external resource instead.
 (In the future, we will perhaps want to host copies of all these "dependencies" in the local repository as well, but not yet.)

 When introducing a new term, please try to include a proper and non-biased definition of the topic before proceeding to the permacomputing-specific points of view.
 You can use ?Wikipedia or other sources for this, just make sure you properly attribute and quote (we are CC0, Wikipedia is CC-BY-SA, so you can't just copy-and-paste even from there).
-See below.

 If you rely on other sources for the writing of a section, do not be lazy or mindlessly copypaste from other sources.
 In general, do not invisibilize people from which you took inspiration and/or learned something from.
 Take the opportunity of contributing to this wiki to also point to their work and research.
 You must properly attribute your source.
 You have 4 options: